RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 code .
 ```

-This will open in your favorite IDE, (mine is vscode, but it really doesn't matter which you use), and replace the contents of `./src/App.js` with:
+Will open in your favourite IDE, (mine is vscode, but it doesn't matter which you use), and replace the contents of `./src/App.js` with:

 ```js
 // ./src/App.js